Bioconductor/bioc_git_transition/doc/workflows/new-package-workflow.md

     **https read only access to the world:** `https://git.bioconductor.org`

-1. For developers/maintainers, you are required to send your ssh public key to packages@bioconductor.org and you will be added to the server, and given access to your package.
+1. For developers/maintainers, you are required to submit your SSH public key or github ID and your SVN ID to https://goo.gl/forms/eg36vcBkIUjfZfLe2 and you will be added to the server, and given access to your package.

 1. The bioconductor core team will make changes on your package for bugs or bumping a version number for a new release.
 So it becomes essential that you add the Bioconductor repository as another remote to your machine's git repository.
 You need to add a remote, using: